Exile on Coldharbour Lane

 Exile on Coldharbour Lane is the debut album by Alabama 3, released on 11 November 1997 on One Little Indian and Geffen.
-The name and cover are references to Exile on Main St. by The Rolling Stones and Coldharbour Lane a major street in Brixton, South London best known for containing several after-hours clubs and not a few drug dealers.
+The name and cover are references to Exile on Main St. by The Rolling Stones and Coldharbour Lane, a major street in Brixton, South London which contains several after-hours clubs and has seen frequent drug dealing.

 Recording sessions took place from March to June 1997.
-Exile on Coldharbour Lane did not chart on any album charts in the United States.
 The song "Sister Rosetta" was featured in the film Barnyard.
-"Woke Up This Morning" is best known as the opening theme music for the television series, The Sopranos, which used the "Chosen One Mix" of that song.
+The "Chosen One Mix" of "Woke Up This Morning" was used as the opening theme music for the television series The Sopranos.
 "Woke Up This Morning" was later sampled by Nas on "Got Ur Self A..." from the album Stillmatic.

 Reception

 Upon its release, Exile on Coldharbour Lane received favorable reviews, including an 8.9 review from Pitchfork Media.
 A review in Cherwell said there were "many highlights on this bizarre journey of an album", praising 'Ain't Going To Goa' and 'Mao Tse Tung Said' but describing 'Purple Tin' as "awful [...] pure bar room schmaltz".

 In a 2008 article in The Guardian, Irvine Welsh said the techno and country and western fusion was "astonishingly bold" and called it an "incendiary debut album".